smurtisikhapradhan-jpg/smurtidemo-/README.md

 # smurtidemo-
-This is my new git reoisitory
+This is my new git repository